Sexuality in ancient Rome: Sex acts and positions

 Around 90 positions for intercourse are recorded in the ancient world.
 Both Roman erotic art and Latin literature, most famously a passage from Ovid's Art of Love, depict various forms of copulation (concubitus varii) and sexual positions (figurae veneris).
 The Latin terms are Ovid's, from his description of how the most aristocratic households displayed erotic paintings among their art collections.
-According to Suetonius, Tiberius had a vast collection of sex manuals and erotic art, including a painting of the mythological huntress Atalanta performing oral sex on Meleager, a work that the emperor regarded as worth more than a million sesterces.
 Sexual variety fascinated Romans.
 Astrology was thought to influence one's preferences and pursuits: people born when the sun, moon, and planets were in certain astrological signs were supposed to be inclined toward secret vice or "unnatural" forms of intercourse, or to becoming pathici.

+According to Suetonius, Tiberius had a vast collection of sex manuals and erotic art, including a painting of the mythological huntress Atalanta performing oral sex on Meleager, a work that the emperor regarded as worth more than a million sesterces.

 Lucretius observes that sex acts may have different purposes.
-Prostitutes employ certain movements aimed at giving their customers pleasure and at avoiding pregnancy.
+Prostitutes employ certain movements to give their customers pleasure and avoid pregnancy.
 Wives wishing to conceive are advised against moving vigorously during intercourse, since such movements "knock the ploughshare from the furrow and misdirect the sowing of the seed".
 Lucretius recommends "doggy style" (a tergo) for couples trying to conceive, because it mimics the natural procreative sex of animals.